 When testing load balancer fail-over, do not just pull the serial cable and network cable out.
 These will not cause a fail-over and will invalidate the cluster configuration (split brain).
-You can configure fail-over on network failure but it is not enabled by default.
+You can configure fail-over on network failure but this is not enabled by default.
+To enable this, a ping node must be configured under Edit Configuration > Modify Heartbeat Configuration (see Sections E & G for more details).